La Spinalba

 La Spinalba (Spinalba, ovvero Il vecchio matto, in English Spinalba or The Mad Old Man) is an opera (dramma comico) in three acts, with music by Francisco António de Almeida to an Italian-language libretto whose author is unknown.
 It was premiered in the Portuguese Carnival season of 1739 at the Palácio da Ribeira, Lisbon.

 Background

-Almeida studied in Rome during the 1720s before returning to Lisbon, and this opera, the only one of the three composed by him that survives intact, shows the influence of Giovanni Battista Pergolesi, whose La serva padrona was written six years earlier.
+Almeida studied in Rome during the 1720s before returning to Lisbon.The opera, the only one of the three composed by him that survives intact, shows the influence of Giovanni Battista Pergolesi, whose La serva padrona was written six years earlier.
 His orchestra was similar to that of Alessandro Scarlatti, and, unusually for the time, none of the male roles in the opera were sung by castrati.

 The opera, along with other works by the composer, was thought to have been lost in the 1755 Lisbon earthquake, but it was rediscovered in the 1960s.